Struggling to find your motivation to sell?

 Let’s just say that you get 5 prospects to stay on the phone for a minute.
 Chances are, out of those five prospects, one of them is going to turn into a meeting.
 Just the act of getting a prospect to stay on the phone with you for over a minute is a success.

 Celebrate those small successes.
 Give yourself the credit.
 Then move on, and ride the momentum as a result of that little success.
+Give yourself permission to feel that sales motivation rise.

 Sales Motivation Tip #9: Examine your setbacks.

 Until you quit, you have not failed.
 You’re only experiencing setbacks.
+Once you truly believe this, you’ll feel your sales motivation soar.

 And anytime you have a setback, it’s a learning opportunity.
 It’s an opportunity to analyze what happened.
 Why did that prospect respond in such a negative way?
 Why did that sale that seemed like it was on track suddenly fall off track?